Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: Monocomponent Analysis and The Analytic Signal

 \section{Monocomponent Analysis and \\The Analytic Signal}

-Finally, we present two analyses that do not fit into the plane given in Figure~\ref{fig:compRelations}(b).
-Namely, that of an IS consisting of a single time-frequency atom moving though the time-frequency space.
-Assuming a monocomponent signal $K=1$, the IS obtained through direct AM--FM demodulation of the signal $z(t)$ is given by
+Finally, we present two analyses that do not fit into the plane given in Figure~\ref{fig:compRelations}(b), namely, that of an IS consisting of a single time-frequency atom moving though the time-frequency space.